nice-digital/nice-design-system/components/nds-accordion/README.md

 </AccordionGroup>
 ```

-If you're using a single accordion, import the `Accordion` component and use within the TSX.
+If you're using a single accordion, import the `Accordion` component and use within the TSX, as below.

 ```jsx
 import React from "react";